lildim22/SuStaIn_audiograms/README.md

 We utilized publicly available audiometric data from the National Health and Nutrition Examination Survey (NHANES).
 NHANES is a program designed to assess the health of adults and children in the United States through cross-sectional evaluations of representative participants.
 Audiometric data from the NHANES audiometry component for the years 1999–2012 and 2015–2020 were downloaded and merged into a single dataset.
 The dataset contains air-conduction (AC) measures across five test frequencies: 0.5, 1, 2, 4 and 8 kHz for the left ear per participant.

 # File Descriptions:
 nahnes_all_leftEar+ld.csv: Data file used for pilot
 sustain_output_full.pkl: Pickle file containing outputs from 1st python script needed in 2nd and 3rd scripts
 nhanes_v2.sh : Shell script that automates the execution of the project's Python scripts in sequence (_run, _mcmc_trace and _pvd)
 nhanes_1000_run.py: Runs SuStaIn on 1000 audiograms records
 nhanes_1000_mcmc_trace.py: Generates line plot and histogram of log likelihood across MCMC samples
 nhanes_pvd_new.py: Plots positional variance diagram to interpret the subtype progression pattern

-nhanes_get_subtype.py: Assigns each record to a subtype and stage.
+nhanes_get_subtype.py: Assigns each record to a subtype and stage
 nhanes_zdata_with_subtypes.csv: Z-score transformed dataset - needed as input for jupyter notebook below
 nhanes_subtype_characteristics.ipynb: Jupyter notebook to evaluate characteristics of the subtypes in the optimal model

 # Installation Instructions: Any dependencies or setup required.
 Create new environment and install SuStaIn and dependencies as per https://github.com/ucl-pond/pySuStaIn/blob/master/notebooks/SuStaInWorkshop.ipynb